Plant-based diet for beginners: Food, Supplements, and Workout Tips

 3. Increase in Phytonutrients, Vitamins, & Minerals

-If you focus on fruits and vegetables, you will get more phytonutrients, vitamins, and minerals.
+Focusing on fruits and vegetables will give you more phytonutrients, vitamins, and minerals.

 Potential benefits of phytonutrients and polyphenols include :